Program length: 21.5 months

-The internship is a clinical partnership with the Medical Radiography Program at GateWay Community College in Phoenix.
+The internship is a clinical partnership with the Radiologic Technology Program at GateWay Community College in Phoenix, Arizona.
 Radiography is an exciting and challenging career involving the use of highly sophisticated equipment to create X-rays.
 Radiographers have direct patient contact in clinic and hospital settings and are valuable members of the health care team.

 The curriculum for the internship is developed and offered by GateWay Community College.
 The program requires full-time attendance.

 When you successfully complete the internship, you will receive a Certificate of Completion from Mayo Clinic School of Health Sciences and an Associate in Applied Science degree in medical radiography from GateWay Community College.

 Graduates are eligible to take professional certification examinations given by the American Registry of Radiologic Technologists.
 This certification gives you nationally recognized credentials to practice radiography.
 In addition, several states require a licensure examination.

 For the prerequisites required by GateWay, see the Radiologic Technology Program application information packet.
 Admission is subject to availability and placement policies.

 Admission to Mayo Clinic School of Health Sciences is open to U.S. workers in the four categories below.
 Therefore, visa sponsorship is not available.